datarmada/minotor/docs/Contribute.md

 2. Write your code, tests and documentation, and format them with ESlint
 3. Create a pull request describing your changes

+For more detailed instructions on how to contribute code, check out these code [contributor guidelines](ContributionGuidelines.md).

 Your pull request will be reviewed by a maintainer, who will get back to you about any necessary changes or questions.
 You will also be asked to sign a [Contributor License Agreement](https://cla-assistant.io/).

 # Development Internals